Massachusetts Health Care Reform & Reporting Requirements

 The Act requires all Massachusetts residents age 18 and older to have health coverage, if affordable coverage is available.
 The coverage must meet “minimum creditable coverage” (MCC) standards, which generally means that a plan must cover a broad range of medical services, limit a subscriber’s out-of-pocket costs and impose no limits on certain benefits.
 Employers and insurers can apply for MCC Certification if they have a comprehensive health plan that does not quite meet all MCC requirements.

 Residents without MCC may face a tax penalty for each month of noncompliance (but there is a grace period that allows lapses in coverage of three or fewer consecutive months).
 Penalties can be no more than half of the least expensive monthly premium available through the Massachusetts Health Connector (Connector).
 However, the penalty does not apply to individuals with incomes less than 150% of the Federal Poverty Level (FPL).
+The penalty amounts vary by age, income and family size.

 Employer Medical Assistance Contribution